 Salt-brined fermented eggs are absolutely delicious.
 Fermented eggs are SO much tastier than your typical hard boiled egg that I can’t imagine going back to non-fermented eggs.
 Nicely salted and firm, they are perfect for snacking, egg salad, deviled eggs.

-Not only that, but pickled eggs are so EASY to make.
-Much easier than sauerkraut.
-And I ended up with a jar full of a healthy, delicious and filling snack.
+Not only that, pickled eggs are so EASY to make.
+Much easier than sauerkraut, yogurt and a host of other probiotic foods.

 Why not try fermenting some eggs today?!